PantherXOS/pantherx.org/_sections/home-7-performance.md

   {% include image.html image="capnp.png" alt="Cap'n Proto" type="logo" %}
 </div>

 ### (Ready) for Gaming

 PantherX doesn't yet spot the full-range of Games you'd find on other, more established OS's, however it takes less than 5 minutes to install and start into Android, where you can play away, on the big screen, with 100% performance.

-### Software engineered for the hardware beneath
+### Software made for the hardware it runs

-PantherX OS, has been from ground up, designed to run on Panther Alpha, a powerful desktop computer, not bigger than a pack of cigarettes, that runs on less than 4W.
-All you need is a display, a mouse & keyboard and some kind of source of power, preferably a wall-plug, but power-banks are known to work as well.
+PantherX has been designed to run on Panther Alpha, a powerful mini computer that's smaller than your wallet and runs on less than 4W of power.
+All you need is some sort of display, a mouse & keyboard and a power source - preferably a wall-plug but power banks work too.

 When you power on your Panther Alpha for the first time, you are greeted with a system, that works right-away, and for years to come, without slow-down, or failure.